What is equity?

 She has accumulated equity in her home from three different sources.

 - The $15,000 in renovations (likely adding more than just $15,000 in value, but $15,000 minimum)

 To calculate her equity, we only need two of the figures listed thus far—the current value of the home and the amount still owed to the lender on the outstanding mortgage.
 Everything else is her equity.
 So we arrive at an equity value of:

 $320,000 – $181,400 = $138,600 equity in the home

 Once you have built up some equity in your home, you can tap into it via several methods.
-In the case of Stephanie above, the $138,600 is the amount a lender would calculate as her equity in the home should she seek out a HELOC loan, a refinancing of the original mortgage, or to sell her home on the market.
-In all cases except selling the home, the owner can typically only tap into a portion of their equity, in the range of 50-80%.
+In the case of Stephanie above, the $138,600 is the amount a lender would calculate as her equity in the home should she seek out a HELOC loan, refinance the original mortgage, or go to sell her home on the market.
+In all cases except selling the home, the owner can typically only tap into a portion of their equity, in the range of 50%-80%.

 These options are all available provided that the mortgage on the property has been paid without interruptions since the loan was first issued and the homeowner is in good standing on the mortgage.
-There are also time restrictions on how soon after a mortgage is first issued the homeowner can refinance or obtain a HELOC, anywhere from 1-3 years.
+There are also time restrictions on how soon after a mortgage is first issued the homeowner can refinance or obtain a HELOC, usually anywhere from one to three years.

 (For further reading on equity, check out these strategies on managing equity.)